 The BMBF-funded programme Welcome – Students Helping Refugees aims to quickly prepare academically qualified refugees for degree programmes in Germany and help them integrate into higher education institutions and their respective cities.
 The programme is designed to provide long-term support to student organisations which are strongly committed to helping refugees.

 The programme funds the deployment of student assistants who are involved either in student-organised projects or university-based support and integration measures targeted at academically qualified refugees (e.g. tutorials, creation of information materials, mentoring, translation, counselling, language courses).
 International students with relevant language skills and students with foreign experience can play an especially important role in the programme.
 The focus must be on activities aimed at integrating refugees into degree programmes and higher education institutions.
 Funding is also available for programmes that make use of the expertise of individual departments (e.g. law students who offer legal advice to refugees in special “law clinics”, psychological and social education services), provided that these activities are supervised by university instructors in the respective departments.

 Call for applications

 If you are interested in our Welcome funding programme, follow the link below for details on how to apply and which measures are eligible for funding.
 Participation is possible until 17th of September 2018.

 Head of Section

-Everyday heroes – these are the people working in the student initiatives funded under the Welcome programme.
-Read the impressive accounts of the voluntary workers on our Engagement and volunteering page.
+Everyday heroes – these are the people involved in the student projects funded by the Welcome programme.
+Read the impressive accounts of these volunteers on our Engagement and volunteering page.